codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-03-ps7.md

   - The `name` field matches the topic name in the request.
   - The partition response contains:
     - The `index` field matches the partition in the request.
-    - The `base_offset` field contains the assigned offset to the record.
+    - The `base_offset` field contains the assigned offset for the record.
 (The offset is the offset of the record in the partition, not the offset of the batch.
 So 0 for the first record, 1 for the second record, and so on.)
     - The `log_append_time_ms` field contains `-1` (signifying that the timestamp is the latest).
     - The `log_start_offset` field is `0`.
 - The record is persisted to the appropriate log file on disk at `<log-dir>/<topic-name>-<partition-index>/00000000000000000000.log`.